Wisdom

 3. Where do I get my opinions?

 Do you get them from your family background, from the prejudices of your class and culture, from what you learned in school, from the latest talk show, from your own free-wheeling guesses—or, do you get them from the Word of God?
-If they are truly based on the Word of God, they are not really opinions.
+If they are truly based on the Word of God, they are not just your opinions.
 They are reliable wisdom (Ps.
 1:1–2).

 Today there is much confusion about a man’s role and a woman’s role, about how to conduct a marriage, about how to rear children.
 You are wise if you discount everything you hear from contemporary media and rely instead on guidance from the Bible.